'I saw a gap and put my foot down', truck driver's fatal assumption prior to crash

 He said he looked in his mirrors but by then couldn't see Leach and assumed he had either come to a stop or gone up onto the footpath.

-The inquest heard how just weeks prior to the crash, Hamilton City Council engaged a contractor to re-seal the road and update the road markings.
+The inquest heard how just weeks prior to the crash, Hamilton City Council engaged a contractor to reseal the road and update the road markings.

-The contractor was told to stop the cycle lane 30m before the intersection as per the safety recommendations in the updated Manual of traffic signs and markings (MOTSAM).
+The contractor was told to stop the cycle lane 30m before the intersection as per the safety recommendations in the updated Manual of traffic signs and markings (Motsam).

 However, the contractor forgot the updated request and instead marked out the cycle lanes all the way to the roundabout.